Woulda, coulda, shoulda.

 Medical expenses happen.

 You don’t want a single disaster to send you into debt that you have to carry around for months or years.
+So start by saving $1,000 for your emergency fund.
+After that, you can focus on tackling your debt.

 11. Racking Up Consumer Debt